Call for papers

 He has now stepped down from the position of Dean to concentrate on research and consulting, and in particular to set up a University-wide Risk Institute.

 Maria Papadaki obtained her first degree in Business Economics from Salford University.
 Part of her undergraduate study was carried out in IPAG University in Nice (France).
-Maria completed her MSc in Management of Projects from The University of Manchester (UoM).
-For a period of time worked for the development of an economic study, that concerns the construction of Formula 1 Grand prix racing in Crete.
-In 2006, she joined UoM PhD programme and she has also worked as as a research associate and teaching assistant for the school of Mechanical Aerospace and Civil Engineering (MACE).
-In 2008, she conducted an internship with Rolls-Royce plc.
-Risk Function.
-In 2009 was appointed as Rolls-Royce’s Enterprise Risk Management Professional.
+Maria completed her MSc in Management of Projects from The University of Manchester (UoM) in 2005.
+As an internship, Maria undertook an economic study into the viability of establishing Formula 1 racing in Crete.
+In 2006, she joined the UoM PhD programme and also worked as a research associate and teaching assistant for the school of Mechanical Aerospace and Civil Engineering (MACE).
+In 2008, she conducted an internship with the Risk Function in Rolls-Royce plc..
+In 2009 was appointed as an Enterprise Risk Management Professional at Rolls-Royce’s.
 In 2011 she joined Rolls-Royce plc.
-Supply Chain Function as a Risk Manager in order to work cross functionally and across all Rolls-Royce plc sectors (Civil, Defense, Energy, Nuclear and Marine) to design, develop and implement integrated and standardised tools and processes that will enable the business to proactively identify, manage and mitigate delivery risks across the global supply chain.
+Supply Chain Function as a Risk Manager in order to work cross functionally and across all Rolls-Royce plc sectors (Civil, Defense, Energy, Nuclear and Marine) to design, develop and implement integrated and standardised tools and processes to enable the business to proactively identify, manage and mitigate delivery risks across the global supply chain.
 In 2013, she completed her doctoral studies in the field of risk from The University of Manchester.
-In 2014, Dr Maria Papadaki seconded as an Interim Head of Risk leading risk management for the UK Nuclear Restoration (UKNR).
-UKNR was a joint venture between AMEC, Atkins and Rolls-Royce plc bidding for the largest nuclear decommissioning project in UK.
-Currently, Dr Papadaki is joined the University of Manchester working as a Senior Relationship Manager for the British University in Dubai and the UK Alliance Universities and also as a Head of the Programme Management office and the DCRM (Dubai Centre for Risk Management).
+In 2014, Dr Maria Papadaki was seconded as an Interim Head of Risk, leading the risk management for the UK Nuclear Restoration (UKNR), a joint venture between AMEC, Atkins and Rolls-Royce plc bidding for the largest nuclear decommissioning project in UK.
+In 2015, Maria initiated the idea and led the development of the first innovation Hub (H2B) in Crete, Greece on behalf of the Heraklion Chamber of Commerce.
+In 2016 Dr Papadaki joined the University of Manchester working as a Senior Relationship Manager for the British University in Dubai and the UK Alliance Universities and also acted as the Head of the Programme Management office and the DCRI (Dubai Centre for Risk and Innovation).
+She is now working as the Management Director for the DCRI and an Assistance Professor for BUiD.
+Her research is now focused on Blockchain, Artificial Intelligence, Enteprise Risk Management and Virtual and Augmented Reality.
 Dr Maria Papadaki has published numerous papers in the field of Enterprise and Portfolio, Programme and Project Risk Management.